 What permissions do I need to dissolve my company?

-To close a solvent company, you must have the permission of a majority of the directors.
-They will indicate their consent by signing the striking-off application that is submitted to Companies House.
+To dissolve a limited company that is solvent, you must get permission from a majority of the directors.
+They will indicate their consent by signing the striking-off application that is then submitted to Companies House.

-To close a company by way of a members’ voluntary liquidation or creditors’ voluntary liquidation, a 75% majority vote of the shareholders must agree to the winding-up of it.
+To dissolve a limited company by way of a members’ voluntary liquidation or creditors’ voluntary liquidation, a 75% majority of shareholders’ votes must be cast in favour of winding up the business.

-If a third party wishes to force a closure, permission must be obtained from the court by applying for a winding-up petition.
+If a third party wishes to force the closure of the company, permission must be obtained from the court by applying for a winding-up petition.

 Can anyone object to a company being wound up?

-Objections can be made to Companies House by any interested party, including the shareholders, creditors, employees, directors and clients.
-Indeed, an objection can be made by the company itself if the striking-off application is bogus.
+Objections can be made to Companies House by any interested party, including shareholders, creditors, employees, directors, and clients.
+An objection can even be made by the company itself if the striking-off application is bogus.
 All objections must be in writing and should be accompanied by supporting evidence.